nearchos/android-companion/README.md

 * [**ImagesDatabase**](https://github.com/nearchos/android-companion/tree/master/ImagesDatabase) elaborates on the use of Room and covers storing of images or other large files in the database

-* **ArchComp** provides an overview of Android Architecture Components and their use to simplify data-intensive apps

 ### Part V - Distributed Mobile Applications

 * [**NetworkedServices**](https://github.com/nearchos/android-companion/tree/master/NetworkedServices) describes how to enable network connection using low-level Java sockets